Skip to content

 Network Insights overview with failure spikes, duplicate calls, and slowest endpoints

-For the historical view and the built-in agent prompt to debug API issues, see Networking Insights.
+For the historical view and the built-in prompt export workflow for AI-assisted debugging, see Networking Insights and Exporting Network Requests as Prompts.

 Open the detail view for any request by double-clicking it in the list or using the toolbar button.
 From there you can inspect the summary, request and response body, headers, and metrics.
 You can also copy the request as a cURL command to reproduce the same call from the terminal or share it with your team.